merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Regardless of which input type is provided to this program, the basic requirements for metabolism estimation are 1) a set of metabolic pathway definitions, and 2) a 'pool' of gene annotations.

 #### Module Definitions
-One set of metabolic pathway definitions that is always used by this program is the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
+One set of metabolic pathway definitions that can be used by this program is the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
 You can also define your own set of metabolic modules, but the definition format and estimation strategy will be the same.
 So for brevity's sake, the following discussion will cover the KEGG data case.

 The program %(anvi-setup-kegg-kofams)s acquires the definitions of these modules using the KEGG API and puts them into the %(modules-db)s.
 The definitions are strings of KEGG Ortholog (KO) identifiers, representing the functions necessary to carry out each step of the metabolic pathway.
 Let's use module [M00018](https://www.genome.jp/kegg-bin/show_module?M00018), Threonine Biosynthesis, as an example.
 Here is the module definition, in picture form: